Trailing zero

 A trailing zero is any 0 digit that comes after the last nonzero digit in a number string in positional notation.
-For digits before the decimal point, the trailing zeros between the decimal point and the last nonzero digit are necessary for conveying the magnitude of a number and cannot be omitted (ex.
-100), while leading zeros – zeros occurring before the decimal point and before the first nonzero digit – can be omitted without changing the meaning (ex.
-001).
-Any zeros appearing to the right of the last non-zero digit after the decimal point do not affect its value (ex.
-0.100).
+For digits before the decimal point, the trailing zeros between the decimal point and the last nonzero digit are necessary for conveying the magnitude of a number and cannot be omitted (e.g. 100), while leading zeros – zeros occurring before the decimal point and before the first nonzero digit – can be omitted without changing the meaning (e.g. 001).
+Any zeros appearing to the right of the last non-zero digit after the decimal point do not affect its value (e.g. 0.100).
 Thus, decimal notation often does not use trailing zeros that come after the decimal point.
-However, trailing zeros that come after the decimal point may be used to indicate the number of significant figures, for example in a measurement, and in that context, "simplifying" a number by removing trailing zeros would be incorrect.
+However, trailing zeros that come after the decimal point may be used to indicate the number of significant figures, for example in a measurement, and in that context, "simplifying" a number by removing trailing zeros would be analogous to rounding as it reduces precision; for example, 12.00 excludes the possibility that the number is rounded from 12.34, while 12 does not.

 The number of trailing zeros in a non-zero base-b integer n equals the exponent of the highest power of b that divides n.
 For example, 14000 has three trailing zeros and is therefore divisible by 1000 = 10^{3}, but not by 10^{4}.
 This property is useful when looking for small factors in integer factorization.
 Some computer architectures have a count trailing zeros operation in their instruction set for efficiently determining the number of trailing zero bits in a machine word.

 In pharmacy, trailing zeros are omitted from dose values to prevent misreading.